top of page

 August 2015: Works Experience, BLM

-I worked on a range of personal injury and occupational disease cases, which was a fantastic opportunity to explore different legal areas and utilise legal analysis in cases involving clients in a leading law firm.
-This provided for an invigorating experience of learning the operations of a successful firm filled with friendly staff and lawyers but confirmed my desire for the Bar given my drive for advocacy and specialism.
-I learned what was expected from counsel by the professional client and this will assist with my career at the Bar.
+I worked on various personal injury and occupational disease cases, which was a fantastic opportunity to explore different legal areas and utilise legal analysis in cases involving clients in a leading law firm.
+This provided an invigorating experience of learning the operations of a successful firm filled with friendly staff and lawyers but confirmed my desire for the Bar, given my drive for advocacy and specialism.
+I learned what was expected from counsel by the professional client, which will assist with my career at the Bar.

 August 2015: Mini-Pupillage, Coram Chambers

 I observed several barristers in the Central Family Court, and this fully illustrated how family law affects many lives and requires empathy and personal understanding.
-The style and range of advocacy that I observed showed me that a family law practitioner undertakes vastly different advocacy depending on the case, the client and the area of law in which they are working.
+The style and range of advocacy I observed showed me that a family law practitioner undertakes vastly different advocacy depending on the case, the client and the area of law in which they work.

-Family law is fascinating because you can be advising a HNWI on Trusts Law at a conference in the morning and in the afternoon representing a vulnerable family in a public law case against the state.
+Family law is fascinating because you can advise an HNWI on Trusts Law at a conference in the morning and in the afternoon representing a vulnerable family in a public law case against the state.

 Witnessing negotiation outside the courtroom to 'narrow the issues' showed the work done outside the Court to seal the case.
-I saw how the nature of the cases were key to avoiding an adversarial trial, which is too often detrimental to family life.
+I saw how the nature of the patients was vital to avoiding an adversarial trial, which is too often detrimental to family life.
 The barristers I shadowed would explore any areas of flexibility to find compromises and common ground.

 June 2015: Works Experience, Matrix Chambers

-I shadowed Karon Monaghan QC and another barrister in the Court on Appeal as they challenged the Employment Tribunal and Employment Appeals Tribunal fees on the grounds of discrimination and EU law.
+I shadowed Karon Monaghan QC and another barrister in the Court of Appeal as they challenged the Employment Tribunal and Employment Appeals Tribunal fees on the grounds of discrimination and EU law.
 Karon’s confident and calm advocacy was an enlightening example.
-I try to replicate her composed and self-assured style when I am delivering advocacy.
+I try to replicate her composed and self-assured style when delivering advocacy.

 August 2014 - July 2015: Advising Team Leader, Queen Mary Legal Advice Centre

-Being an Advising Team Leader presented the opportunity to be a team player as cooperation with the LAC management, the Support Team and Student Advisors to ensure seamless running of the centre and maintain a cheerful atmosphere.
+Being an Advising Team Leader presented the opportunity to be a team player in cooperation with the LAC management, the Support Team and Student Advisors to ensure the seamless running of the centre and maintain a cheerful atmosphere.
 Professionalism and a positive attitude were, therefore, required.
-Supporting Student Advisors demanded excellent leadership and managerial skills as they need guidance to find their feet in an unfamiliar role.
-Effective thinking, communication and presentation of information where necessary to give such direction in order to answer questions and inform of LAC practices and procedures.
+Supporting Student Advisors demands excellent leadership and managerial skills as they need guidance to find their feet in an unfamiliar role.
+Practical thinking, communication and presentation of information were necessary to give such direction to answer questions and inform of LAC practices and procedures.
 Leading a team of intelligent Advisors called for integrity, initiative, focus and the ability to cope under pressure and to motivate.

-Student Advisors came with problems, including being unsure as to the expectations of the role, managing numerous commitments, needing clarification on LAC’s practices and procedures and uncertainty as to how their research should be completed.
-My role exposure to having responsibility towards a group of people.
-Quick thinking and the abilities to reason, guide and support were often demanded.
-Knowledge of discrimination law, criminal law, immigration law, human rights law and family law was often called upon in light of my responsibility towards those on the Pink Law Project, which advises the lesbian, gay, bisexual and transgender community, and the Immigration Law programme.
+Student Advisors came with problems, including being unsure about the expectations of the role, managing numerous commitments, needing clarification on LAC’s practices and procedures and uncertainty about how their research should be completed—my role exposure to having responsibility towards a group of people.
+Quick thinking and the ability to reason, guide, and support were often demanded.
+Knowledge of discrimination law, criminal law, immigration law, human rights law and family law was often called upon in light of my responsibility towards those on the Pink Law Project, which advises the lesbian, gay, bisexual and transgender community and the Immigration Law programme.

-General tasks included helping with training and development, completing paperwork, handling initial questions and concerns, helping with promotional events, personnel duties, reporting to senior management, after advice session office hours and explaining LAC procedures and processes.
+General tasks included helping with training and development, completing paperwork, handling initial questions and concerns, helping with promotional events and personnel duties, reporting to senior management after advice sessions during office hours and explaining LAC procedures and processes.

 August 2014 - July 2015: Intern, Queen Mary Legal Advice Centre

-I wrote various different articles for its now defunct blog.
+I wrote various articles for its now-defunct blog.
 The articles, however, can still be found on this website's blog.
 I also did the research and materials for its new revenge porn programme.
-The task included putting together training materials for the students, which contained all the relevant laws and how to apply them as well as good practice and useful resources.
+The task included putting together training materials for the students, which contained all the relevant laws, how to apply them, good practices, and valuable resources.

 Sept 2012 - Jun 2014: Student Advisor, Queen Mary Legal Advice Centre

 I prepared for cases by researching the area of law more broadly.
-One case involving a neighbour dispute particularly required study as there were potential criminal and civil complaints.
-The client had a range of issues relating to harassment, nuisance, trespass, battery, assault occasioning actual body harm and the police failing to take action.
+One case involving a neighbour dispute required study as there were potential criminal and civil complaints.
+The client had various issues relating to harassment, nuisance, trespass, battery, assault occasioning actual bodily harm and the police's failure to take action.

-The client was clearly distressed and, as a result, he required my compassion and attentiveness when interviewing him.
-Highlighting key information was essential given that he told lengthy stories.
+The client was distressed, and, as a result, he required my compassion and attentiveness when interviewing him.
+Highlighting critical information was essential, given that he told lengthy stories.

-I used clear and precise communication to ensure that the client could answer questions that would impact the advice given.
-Covering all parts of the case in a concise way demanded that I succinctly summarise the facts of the case from a large quantity of information.
+I used clear and precise communication to ensure the client could answer questions impacting the advice given.
+Covering all parts of the case concisely demanded that I succinctly summarise the facts from a large quantity of information.
 The advice needed appropriate headings and structure, which I implemented.

 Oct 2007: Legal Intern, Wealth and Investment Management at Barclays

-This role allowed for improved awareness of the accuracy required in legal writing and how precise it needs to be by creating and proof-reading wills.
-It required the ability to swiftly adapt to new situations by working in this unfamiliar environment rapidly learn and master specialist computer software used to create wills.
-Communication skills were demanding when talking to others ensuring an effective will-writing process.
+This role allowed for improved awareness of the accuracy required in legal writing and how precise it needs to be by creating and proofreading wills.
+It required the ability to swiftly adapt to new situations by working in this unfamiliar environment, rapidly learn and master specialist computer software used to create choices.
+Communication skills were demanding when talking to others, ensuring an effective will-writing process.